kirkmingyeoh/AdaptiveDFE2_AbaqusScripts/README.md

 5) **DFE2_Adaptive_AdaptPreLoad** - This script performs the first part of the adaptive process to obtain the deformed configurations of the RVEs.
 The script first converts the macroscale elements to be adapted into Direct FE2 elements in the new analysis .inp file.
 In the analysis, the macroscale elements will be deformed along with their RVEs to obtain the deformations of the RVEs at the last elastic increment.
 The deformed configurations of all other Instances are directly imported from the previous main multiscale analysis.

 8) **DFE2_Adaptive_AdaptMainLoad** - This script performs the second part of the adaptive process to continue on with the main multiscale analysis.
 The script sets up a fresh analysis for the main multiscale analysis.
-It then imports the deformed configurations of all Instances and reapplies the boundary conditions to allow the main multiscale analysis to continue
+It then imports the deformed configurations of all Instances and reapplies the boundary conditions to allow the main multiscale analysis to continue.

 11) **DFE2_Adaptive_InpFileGen** - This script is used in the backend to generate the .inp file for each Abaqus job required for the adaptive analysis.